 Curbside charging is not necessarily associated with a commercial business.
-Generally speaking, these areas are owned by the municipality rather than private interests.
-Many of the same considerations previously noted apply.
+Generally speaking, these areas are owned by the municipality, rather than private interests.
+Many of the same considerations noted above apply.

 Figure 4-16 Curbside Charging

 5. Additional Charging Considerations